 - The entire book is completed (no skipping sections or chapters).

 - All tests are taken closed book and achieve at least an 80 per the grade system in the introduction to the answer key.

 - All experiments are performed and documented in a laboratory notebook (doesn’t have to be a formal report for each experiment, just documentation as outlined in the introduction to the textbook).

 - Why don’t you sell workbooks, I see them on other sites?

 - Our preference is for each child to have their own blank, lined, spiralbound notebook for each textbook.
 This notebook would be used to record study notes as they’re reading/doing activities, copy any questions asked and their answers (lesson review, comprehension checks, chapter review, and practice problems).
 Copying a question causes the brain to store information in a more effective manner as well as requiring the student to think about the question as they’re copying it prior to answering.
 A blank notebook allows them the freedom to write as much or as little as they want (or make a drawing as big or as little as they want) rather than being constrained by a preprinted box or number of lines or feeling inadequate because they didn’t use all the space available.

-However, if you prefer the preprinted notebook experience you may download them under the product resources link on the product resources page or purchase preprinted spiral bound products from our resellers on the Where to Buy page.
+However, if you prefer the preprinted notebook experience you may download them under the product resources link on the product resources page, at our Product Resources page, or purchase preprinted spiral bound products from our resellers on the Where to Buy page.